-It is a good idea to include groups of staff in the playground supervision discussion even if they are not directly responsible for playground duties.
+It is a good idea to include staff members in the playground supervision discussion even if they are not directly responsible for playground duties.
 They may be needed to step into the playground supervision role during a supervisor's absence or in an emergency, or they may wish to volunteer for this position in the future.
-Also, providing playground supervision information to a broad group can help promote the value of play throughout the school or agency.
+Also, providing playground supervision information to a broader group can help promote the value of play throughout the school or agency.